 About Our Governance

-The Province of Ontario, through the Ministry of Environment and Climate Change (MOECC), sets the rules (under the Clean Water Act) and provides ongoing guidance.
-The MOECC is also responsible for implementing some of the policies in the Source Protection Plan.
+The Province of Ontario, through the Ministry of Environment, Conservation and Parks (MECP) – formerly called Ministry of Environment and Climate Change (MOECC), – sets the rules (under the Clean Water Act) and provides ongoing guidance.
+The Ministry of Environment is also responsible for implementing some of the policies in the Source Protection Plan.

 Source Protection Authorities